 The Construction Zone and CD Project

 The Bridge-with-a-capital-B has long been a potent metaphor in popular song.
-The Steel Bridge is a great symbol of strength and of joining together, the melding of diverse cultures, divergent views, the old and the new, the words and the music, the tangible and the intangible… The word “bridge” doesn’t need to be used in expressing thoughts and emotions inspired by the presence of the steel span.
+The Steel Bridge is a great symbol of strength and of joining together, the melding of diverse cultures, divergent views, the old and the new, the words and the music, the tangible and the intangible… The word “bridge” doesn’t need to be used in expressing thoughts and emotions inspired by the presence of a steel span.
 The connection need not be conscious.
 It just happens.

 Steel Bridge Songfest